 Time to take stock

-If you’re saving for a wedding it might be a good time for a free personal financial review.
+If you’re saving for a wedding, it might be a good time to book a personal review.

 Important legal information